Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties

-Here, we introduce REGIR (Rejection-based Gillespie for non-Markovian Reactions), a computational efficient algorithm to simulate non-Markovian dynamics with arbitrary inter-event waiting time distributions.
-Our approach exploits rejection sampling, a process where propensities that include undesired reactions are computed and subsequently rejected~\cite{thanh2014efficient,st2019efficient, thomas2019probabilistic,pelissier2020computational}.
-REGIR addresses the existing limitations of the nMGA~\cite{boguna2014simulating} and Laplace Gillespie~\cite{masuda2018gillespie}.
-First, it allows better approximation accuracy by reducing the simulation's time step $\Delta t$ according to an user-defined threshold.
-Second, it considerably reduces the computational complexity and running time by computing only the reactions rates of the sampled reactants instead of all reactants, as nMGA and Laplace Gillespie does.
+Here, we introduce REGIR (Rejection-based Gillespie for non-Markovian Reactions), a computationally efficient algorithm to simulate non-Markovian dynamics with arbitrary inter-event waiting time distributions (Figure~\ref{fig:intro}), while maintaining the same asymptotic computational complexity as the Gillespie algorithm.
+Our approach exploits rejection sampling, a process where propensities of unselected reactions are computed and subsequently discarded~\cite{thanh2014efficient,st2019efficient, thomas2019probabilistic,pelissier2020computational}.
+REGIR addresses many of the limitations of the DelaySSA~\cite{anderson2007modified, fu2022delayssatoolkit}, nMGA~\cite{boguna2014simulating}, Laplace Gillespie~\cite{masuda2018gillespie}, and AD modeling~\cite{perra2012activity, sheng2023constructing} methods.
+Namely, unlike DelaySSA, REGIR does not require storing all delays in a sorted array and can simulate arbitrary IEDs coupled to any instantaneous simulation rates, representing, for instance, individual reactant properties or macro-variables such as time or the number of reactants in each species.
+Compared to nMGA, REGIR improves the approximation accuracy by allowing the reduction of the simulation's time step $\Delta t$ according to a user-defined threshold.
+Additionally, REGIR significantly reduces the computational complexity and running time by computing only the reaction rates of the sampled reactants instead of all reactants, unlike nMGA and Laplace Gillespie, which compute rates for all reactants.
+It also provides a versatile alternative to AD modeling~\cite{perra2012activity}, addressing its lack of mathematical guarantees in the context of node-driven non-Markovian temporal networks~\cite{holme2012temporal}, while preserving the ability to track intricate temporal neighborhood patterns that influence interactions.
+Finally, REGIR's rejection sampling approach allows for a very high customization of stochastic simulations.
+Since each reactant can follow its own stochastic process, it is possible to efficiently simulate reactions where each reactant has \textit{individual properties}, such as individual reaction rates that continuously change according to time or external variables.
+This allows for the design of computationally efficient hybrid simulations, where the internal dynamics are coupled to macro-population variables.

-Thus, REGIR is capable of simulating systems characterized by non-exponential waiting-times with arbitrary precision, while maintaining the same asymptotic computational complexity as the traditional Gillespie algorithm (Figure \ref{fig:intro}).
-REGIR is applicable to any distribution with finite instantaneous rates, which include the most commonly used distributions, e.g. the gamma, normal, log-normal or Weibull distributions.

-This paper is structured as follows.
-We first introduce the REGIR algorithm and the standard parametrization of the distributions we will consider in the follow-up examples.
-We then demonstrate the use of REGIR on three significant biochemical applications, e.g. microbial growth dynamics, stem cell differentiation, and RNA transcription.
-Finally, we analyze the model's running time and approximation accuracy for different number of reactants.